nothub/fonk/README.md

-## honk
+## fonk

-This is a personal fork, nothing here is stable and anything can break at any time!
+This is a personal fork of honk, nothing here is stable and anything can break at any time!
 You probably want to visit the original project instead: https://humungus.tedunangst.com/r/honk